 The Green Acres Neighborhood Garden and pond, which I helped build in Bloomington, Indiana, USA.

 Sustainability used to mean inconvenient truths and deprivation.
 Now more and more of us are discovering how an Earth-friendly lifestyle, done properly, can add healthy years to our lives, bring us closer together, and save us tens of thousands of dollars a year.
-If you want to live green without the pain, check out my new Edenicity Podcast, especially these episodes:
+If you want to live green without the pain, check out my Edenicity Podcast, especially these episodes:

 The small, slow approach to solving environmental problems has gone nowhere for decades.
 Meanwhile, projects such as Davis, California’s Village Homes and China’s Loess Plateau have profitably greened large landscapes in short amounts of time.